NP-1

 Oral dosage for treatment of nephropathic cystinosis

-Previous studies suggested that increased oxidative stress plays a role in the pathogenesis of the cystinosis.20, 16 Indeed, the antioxidant, N-acetylcysteine (NAC, the active ingredient in MUCOMYST®, ACETADOTE® and CETYLEV®) has been shown to improve cystinosis.
-In a 3-month study of 23 cystinosis patients less than 18 years old without renal replacement therapy, the addition of oral NAC 25mg/kg/day to their cysteamine standard of care caused a reduction in oxidative stress, based on a decrease in serum thiobarbituric acid-reactive substances (TBARS) (p<0.0001), an improvement in renal function (based on levels of serum cystatin C), creatinine levels, and creatinine clearance.20
+Previous studies suggested that increased oxidative stress plays a role in the pathogenesis of the cystinosis.22, 19 Indeed, the antioxidant, N-acetylcysteine (NAC, the active ingredient in MUCOMYST®, ACETADOTE® and CETYLEV®) has been shown to improve cystinosis.
+In a 3-month study of 23 cystinosis patients less than 18 years old without renal replacement therapy, the addition of oral NAC 25 mg/kg/day to their cysteamine standard of care was associated with a reduction in oxidative stress (based on decreased serum thiobarbituric acid-reactive substances (TBARS) (p<0.0001)), and an improvement in renal function (based on levels of serum cystatin C, creatinine levels, and creatinine clearance).22

-Nacuity has developed an oral dosage form to deliver a novel antioxidant for the treatment of nephropathic cystinosis.
-In a cystinotic cell model, treatment with Nacuity’s molecule improved cystine depletion and increased cell viability significantly more than treatment with cysteamine.18 A chronic oral toxicology program has been successfully completed along with a Phase 1 trial assessing safety.
+Nacuity has developed an oral dosage form to deliver NPI-001 for the treatment of nephropathic cystinosis.
+In a human cystinotic cell model, NPI-001 depleted cystine and increased cell viability significantly more than cysteamine.21 A chronic oral toxicology program has been successfully completed with NPI-001 along with a Phase 1 trial .
 A Phase 1/2 clinical trial in cystinosis patients is ongoing (NCT05994534).

 NP-4